Connect PC to USB port on printer Download and run “Pronterface”

 Shoot a pic to Anycubic customer support and they’ll work with you on getting it replaced.
 OR if your handy with a soldering iron and heat shrink tubing, the fix is straight forward.

-Anycubic Mega S and Chiron upgrades to make your printer a reliable workhorse:
+Anycubic Mega S and Chiron upgrades to make your printer a reliable workhorse (paid links):

 Lately Wordfence Two-factor authentication has been flakier than a country biscuit on my e-commerce site.
 The only suggestion from wordfence technical support I’ve found online is that it “might be a conflict with another plug-in”.